-Choose at least one 12 ECTS-module in economics.
+Choose at least one 12 ECTS-module in economics in the course of your studies.

-Choose at most three 12 ECTS-modules in economics.
+Choose not more than three 12 ECTS-modules in economics in the course of your studies.

 Depending on the number of 12 ECTS-modules chosen, choose a corresponding number of 6 ECTS-modules to match 30 ECTS-credits per semester.